Image Source: Wikimedia/Hmp12475

 Best time to visit

 The best time to visit is during the monsoon, when rain blankets Saturli Village.
-The landscape turns into a vibrant green hue, inviting travellers to immerse themselves in its natural splendour.
+The landscape turns into a vibrant green hue, inviting travelers to immerse themselves in its natural splendor.

 The palace is at a distance of 30 km from Igatpuri and 43 km from Nashik.